elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 begin with the definite article THE.
 Here are some examples from my noodle:
 ```
 ```
-The arrow cursor is a cursor.
+O cursor da seta é um cursor.
-The backspace key is a key equal to 8.
+A chave backspace é uma chave igual a 8.
-The largest number is 2147483647.
+O maior número é 2147483647.
 ```
 The first global will be initialized to all zeros.
-The second has an explicit type,
-"key", and a value.
-The third has an implied type.
+The second has an explicit type, "key", and a value.
+O terceiro tem um tipo implícito.
 The general forms here are:

 ```
 THE name IS A type name.